 Too many of the world’s most vulnerable people today still are not receiving the treatment, care or education they need to live healthy lives or to protect themselves and others from HIV infection.
 And adolescent girls are by far at greatest risk in communities in sub-Saharan Africa.

-This is why today, as part of Johnson & Johnson’s deep commitment to address the most pressing global health issues,
+This is why today, as part of Johnson & Johnson’s deep commitment to address the most pressing global health issues, we’re announcing four new public-private partnerships – through our Janssen Pharmaceutical Companies – that aim to significantly reduce the burden of HIV incidence in adolescent girls.
+They include:

 - Joining forces with the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) DREAMS Initiative — as an anchor partner together with the Bill & Melinda Gates Foundation and Girl Effect — by providing $15 million in combined funding and in-kind contributions to support a suite of programs focused on empowering adolescent girls, ensuring improved access to treatment and prevention options, and creating supporting communities.